Zoltus/SulkuMail/README.md

 SulkuMail is a modern, cross-platform email client built with Kotlin Multiplatform and Compose, providing a consistent experience across Android, iOS, Desktop, and Server platforms.
+Project is at first focused on adding full gmail support to read and delete emails, and on later date will focus on adding other mail providers + sending mails.

 🛠Technology Stack
 - Kotlin Multiplatform - Share code between platforms